EddyTheCo/Esterv.Designs/CustomControls/README.md

 This folder produce a QML module with custom types, simple reusable types.
-This controls are higher level than the Quick Controls, so they have to be separated from them.
+These controls are higher level than the Quick Controls, so they have to be separated from them.

 ## Using the custom controls in your CMake project